papstuc/nt/README.txt

 -----------------------------------------------------------------

-current following functions are implemented:
+following functions are currently implemented:

 * nt::find_process_id: finds a process id without opening any handles, by querying SystemProcessInformation
 * nt::find_kernel_module: finds a kernel module's base address from usermode, by querying the undocumented information class SystemModuleInformation